-In this article, I will show how to generate a left outer join using LINQ to SQL.
-For this post, I am going to use the Categories and Product table of northwind.
+In this article, we will explore how to generate a left outer join using LINQ to SQL.
+For demonstration purposes, we will use the “Categories” and “Products” tables from the Northwind database.

 var query=from p in Products